justpinch/PINCHTextRendering/README.md

 ## Requirements

-PINCHTextRendering works on iOS 6 and above, though iOS 5 support might be possible if all NSAttributedString attributes are replaced by their CoreText counterparts.
+PINCHTextRendering should work on iOS 6 and above, though iOS 5 support might be possible if all NSAttributedString attributes are replaced by their CoreText counterparts.
 This didn't seem necessary at the time of creating.

 ## Installation